stacks-network/stacks/FAQs.md

 #Using	-	Can Blockstack control my data or ID when I use it?
 No. When you're using a Blockstack client you control your data and ID with a private key.
 This private key never leaves your device and is meant to stay on your laptop/phone.
 As long as no one gets access to your private key, no one can control your data or ID.
 When you use Blockstack, by design, your private keys are never sent to any remote servers.

-#Using	-	How long can I own my ID on Blockstack?
+#Using	-	How long can I own my Blockstack ID?
+You own your name for ~2 years.
+You have to renew every 2 years or it expires, and someone else can claim it

 #Using	-	Where is my data stored and how do I control who access it?
 You control where your data is stored (you could run your own server, or use your own cloud storage - Dropbox, Amazon S3, and keep backups across all).
 You then use those places as locations pointed to by the URLs in your Blockstack ID's zone file.
 You can get the zone file with `blockstack lookup` in the CLI  (Check out the install video in our [CLI video tutorial series](https://www.youtube.com/playlist?list=PLXS8JJHIn4nGCU2uW85dHXpkQJ7QA5JkX). *need help on how users control who accesses the data*